Isha307/Isha307/README.md

 ### Hi there I am Isha Shaw👋

-- 🔭 I’m currently working as Supervisor for ML in GWOC
+- 🔭 I’m currently exploring myself :)
 - 🌱 I’m currently learning DSA and Data Science
 - 💬 Ask me about ML
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/isha-shaw-24b4501a2/)